ToddR8080/toddr8080.github.io/_posts/2016-11-05-Customer-Airport-project2.markdown

 project-date: 2006 to date
 client: International Airport
 category: Airport Intelligence
-description: Rockport has developed and delivered a real time data warehouse for a major international airport to provide an integrated view of airport operations.
-The Data Warehouse information model complies with the airport's Common Information Model and the Integrated Baggage message services.
-Rockport has substantial depth of knowledge and experience of the Baggage Operations and Airport Operations.
+description: Rockport has developed and delivered a real time data warehouse for a major international airport to provide a consistent and integrated view of Airport Planning and Operations.
+The multi-terabyte Data Warehouse is based on the ACRIS Semantic Model and the Integrated Baggage message services.
+Rockport has substantial depth of knowledge and experience of Baggage Planning and Operations and Airport Operations.
 ---